 - Regular – $29.99/user per month

 How to Find The Best Social CRM For You

-The best CRM systems arm you with the basics, which include the ability to plan, post, and monitor all your social media posts while also keeping track of your customer interactions.
-But the basics won’t be enough to determine which is the best software for you.
+The best CRM systems arm you with the ability to plan, post, and monitor all your social media posts while also keeping track of your customer interactions.
+But these basics won’t be enough to determine which is the best software for you.
 Let’s expand on a few features worth considering: